8 Running Tips to Improve Your Training for a Half Marathon

 Half Marathon Training - What Time to Expect?

 I am a beginner attempting to run my first half marathon.
 On average, I can run a 10k with a 9 minute mile pace.
-I run every other day with distances from …
+I run every other day with …

 Shaving 8 Minutes off the Half-Marathon Time - Under Two Hours

-I just ran my first half and did it in 2:07:46.
+I just ran my first half marathon and did it in 2:07:46.
 The month prior to the half I could not run at all due to a calf tear.
-I saw a PT and worked hard at cross-training …
+I saw a physical …

 Training Between Half Marathons

 I will be running a 1/2 marathon a few weeks from now and then have another one scheduled for 6 weeks later.
-What should my training plan look like?
-Can …
+What should my training plan look …

 One Month Left to Train for a Half Marathon